dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 - The user can check if a given file has already been registered and at which time by uploading it to the app.
 If the file has already been registered by the user or another user then the app will show the registration information (IPFS hash and timestamp) and a link to the relevant account address which has registered the file.

 ## Development setup:
-Go to root folder and ensure Node.js version is aligned:
+Go to root folder and ensure Node.js version is aligned (go [here](https://github.com/creationix/nvm) for details on how to install nvm on your machine):
 ```
 nvm install
 ```